-Five-year mortgage rates remain below 6%
+Five-year mortgage rates back below 6%

 - Published